Université Laval and the Québec City Convention Centre: A Thriving Partnership

 NetSci 2024

 This international conference on network science attracted 488 delegates to Québec City in June 2024.
-Professor Antoine Allard and his colleague Laurent Hébert-Dufresne (University of Vermont), both members of the Québec City Ambassadors’ Club, both presiding over the event’s organizing committee, worked hard to ensure that Québec City was selected from among all the candidate cities.
-In their names, a $2,742 grant was donated by the Convention Centre to the Franco Rasetti Fund for students in the Department of Physics, Engineering Physics, and Optics.
+Professor Antoine Allard and his colleague Laurent Hébert-Dufresne (University of Vermont), both members of the Québec City Ambassadors’ Club and co-presidents of the event’s organizing committee, played a key role in securing Québec City’s selection from among all the candidate cities.
+In their names, a $2,742 grant was awarded by the Convention Centre to the Franco Rasetti Fund for students in the Department of Physics, Engineering Physics, and Optics.
 NetSci 2024 was also named Event of the Year at the Soirée Hommage aux ambassadeurs in January 2025.

 World Congress on Inflammation (WCI2024)